cern-fts/fts-rest/docs/cli/fts-rest-transfer-submit.md

 :	The source space token or its description.

 -K/--compare-checksum
-:	Compare checksums between source and destination.
+:	Deprecated: compare checksums between source and destination.

+-C/--checksum-mode
+: 	Compare checksums in source, target, both or none.

 --copy-pin-lifetime
 :	Pin lifetime of the copy in seconds.

 --bring-online
 :	Bring online timeout in seconds.

+--timeout
+: Transfer timeout in seconds.

 --fail-nearline
 :	Fail the transfer is the file is nearline.